 The statistics given in the previous section show that Málaga province leads the way in Andalucía.
 Within the province, the prime areas are the Marbella municipality, the Benahavís municipality which takes in the hills just behind the coast, heading up the Ronda road, and Estepona.
-There are 208 municipalities in Málaga province but just these 3 accounted for 23% of the total market in 2024.
-However, municipal statistics don't give a breakdown for foreign buyers or nationalities but I estimate the figures for these municipalities is similar to the provincial overseas market share of 38% and will hold good for the three that make up the Golden Triangle; Marbella, Estepona and Benahavís.
+Just these 3 municipalities accounted for 22.8% of the total market in 2023.
+With Málaga city itself added into the mix, that rises to 42.4%.
+However, municipal statistics don't give a breakdown for foreign buyers or nationalities but I estimate the figures for these municipalities is be similar to the provincial market share of 38% and with the British the leading nationality in Andalucía as a whole on 17% market share I suggest the same will hold good for the three that make up the golden Triangle; Marbella, Estepona and Benahavís.